 PTSD and Pandemic: Can You Get PTSD From a Pandemic?

-Does COVID-19 count as trauma?
+Does the pandemic count as trauma?

 Trauma is the emotional response humans have to overwhelming or frightening situations.
 Some of the most common examples of events that cause trauma include: